msobanjo/courseware/topics/terraform/modules/resources/README.md

 - TLS certificates
 - ids that were randomly generated

-Local only resources share the same bahaviour as any other resources on Terraform, difference being that the data is local to Terraforms state.
+Local only resources share the same behaviour as any other resources on Terraform, difference being that the data is local to Terraforms state.

 Destroying such a resource would only mean to remove it's state as well as discarding the data.